urvin-compliance/caracal/README.md

 ### Paragraphs

-Paragrpah text can be added using the `p` method.
+Paragraph text can be added using the `p` method.
 The method accepts several optional parameters for controlling the style and behavior of the paragrpah.

 In its simple form, a paragraph accepts a text string and formatting options.